 Please follow the steps below as you plan your FGC educational career.
 Keep in mind that only the first two enrollment steps (apply and high school transcript) are required for admission, but some remaining steps can be completed simultaneously to expedite your enrollment.
 Remember that we are here to help you through this process and your success is important to us.

-Receive your letter of acceptance that will include important information like log-in information for MyFGC Portal, as well as steps following admission.
+Receive your letter of acceptance that will include important login information for your MyFGC Portal, as well as steps following admission.

 FGC school code: 001501.
 Visit Financial Aid for more information.